naveenvino/DhanAlgoFrontend/README.md

 ## Prerequisites

 - Node.js **12.14** or newer (Node 14 is recommended)
+- If using Node **17** or newer, run commands with the environment variable `NODE_OPTIONS=--openssl-legacy-provider` to avoid `ERR_OSSL_EVP_UNSUPPORTED` build failures.
+This flag is already included in the provided npm scripts.
 - [Angular CLI](https://angular.io/cli) **12.0.1** (`npm install -g @angular/cli@12`)

 ## Installation